Medical Laboratory Science Degree Program

 Course Description

-Integration of material from all the major medical laboratory science disciplines including Blood Bank, Chemistry, Hematology, Immunology, Microbiology, and Urinalysis.
-Case studies utilized and presented will include information about the pathophysiology, etiology, and epidemiology as well as analysis of laboratory results and their significance.
-Students will correlate results with disease states and continue to develop problem solving and critical thinking skills.
-Practical study skills and certification exam preparation will be high priority.
+This course integrates material from all major medical laboratory science disciplines, including blood bank, chemistry, hematology, immunology, microbiology, laboratory operations, and urinalysis.
+Case studies utilized present information about pathophysiology, etiology, and epidemiology, as well as analysis of laboratory results and their significance.
+Students correlate results with disease states and continue to develop problem solving and critical thinking skills.
+Practical study skills and certification exam preparation are high priority.
 Acceptance in MLS program is required.
 Prerequisite: MLS-402.

 Join Grand Canyon University’s vibrant and growing campus community, with daytime classes designed for traditional students.
 Immerse yourself in a full undergraduate experience, complete with curriculum designed within the context of our Christian worldview.